 The GermGuardian AC5350B shared the top score of 8 out of 10 in our ease of use testing with the Coway and Levoit models we tested.

 The GermGuardian AC5350B has a very simple and clean interface.
 The backlit buttons are easy to read, even in the dark, and an LCD display clearly indicates which settings are selected.
 This makes it easy to set fan speeds, turn the UV sanitizer on and off, and set an automatic sleep timer.
 It lacks a built-in air quality meter, a feature the Coway does have, but we didn't miss that feature while we were using the GermGuardian AC5350B.

 At 11.25 pounds the GermGuardian AC5350B isn't light, but it is slightly lighter than the Coway, which tips the scales at 12.7.
 Both models have comfortable carrying handles, however, so moving them around isn't too much of a hassle.

 The GermGuardian AC5350B earned an average score of 5 out of 10 in our operating cost testing.

-The GermGuardian AC5350B lists for $180 and has an estimated lifetime cost of $542.
-Its main competitor, the Coway, lists for $230 but has a very comparable estimated lifetime cost of $556.
+The GermGuardian AC5350B has an estimated lifetime cost of $542.
+Its main competitor, the Coway, lists for more but has a very comparable estimated lifetime cost of $556.
 We feel that both of these models represent good values, though if you can afford a bit more upfront costs you do get better performance out of the Coway.

 The GermGuardian AC5350B is a high quality air purifier that costs less than other high end models.
 However, in the long run its lifetime costs are about the same as the top performing Coway.